- This event has passed.

 The Market accepts SNAP, WIC, and SFMNP benefits, and continues to match SNAP up to $20 per market, per customer.
 Please go to the SNAP tent to process SNAP/EBT.

 The HLFM continues its Food Pantry Purchase Program.
-HLFM customers who want to help feed the local community may purchase local produce, meats, and other food from growers at the Market to donate to this program every Saturday.
+HLFM customers who want to help feed the local community every Saturday may purchase local produce, meat, and other food directly from growers at the Market to donate to this program, or through donations at the HLFM Information tent.
 At the end of the Market, the produce and other foods are gathered and given to food pantries including Epworth and Casa San Francisco.
 The HLFM thanks its customers for their generosity.

 Just one month until Opening Day of the HLFM Wednesday Market at Crooked Hammock Brewery.
-Starting June 4th, customers will find all of their Wednesday Market favorites and more as the number of vendors there have doubled–selling produce, meats, eggs, baked goods, and flowers.
+Starting June 2nd, customers will find all of their Wednesday Market favorites and more as vendors offer produce, meats, eggs, baked goods, and flowers.

 Contact: Eleanor Shue